 The Pre-Purchase Stage

 Decision-making often implies a complex and detailed process of deliberation: researching, scrutinizing, and evaluating all available options, mentally negotiating between choices, and then justifying the ﬁnal decision.
 Some forms of decision-making do indeed follow such a structure—consider the process of buying your last vehicle and the multitude of factors that you took into consideration when making this purchase.
-However, many decisions follow a completely opposite structure.
-Some forms of con- sumer decision-making are, in fact, so routine that they occur almost automatically and require very little attention, effort, or conscious processing.
-The process of making deci- sions and acting without conscious thought is referred to as automaticity.
+However, many decisions follow an opposite structure.
+Some forms of consumer decision-making are, in fact, so routine that they occur almost automatically and require very little attention, effort, or conscious processing.
+The process of making decisions and acting without conscious thought is referred to as automaticity.

 The concept of automaticity was ﬁrst proposed by American social psychologist John Bargh following his research on automatic, non-conscious processing of information and related behavior.
 A classic example of automatic decision-making for most people is the decision to purchase fuel for their vehicle.
 While some consumers will conduct regular research to locate the cheapest available fuel, for most consumers, this process involves going to the same fuel station on their regular route, swiping their credit card, and ﬁlling their car with fuel with very little contemplation of the consumer process.
 This simple decision-making results in what is known as a low-involvement purchase.